horda-dev/dart_examples/counter/server/README.md

 ### CounterListEntity
 **Location:** `lib/src/entities/counter_list/`

-An entity that manages a list of counter references.platform.
+An entity that manages a list of counter references.

 #### Entity Commands
 - `CreateCounterList` - Command to create a new counter list